Student Code of Conduct

 First Time Category II Offense: 3-5 day’s suspension (ISS)

-Second Time Category II Offense: 10 days suspension
+Second Time Category II Offense: Up to 10 days’ suspension, after behavior board hearing

 Third Time Category II Offense: Referral to Board of Education for expulsion